 Forms can be configured to use an alternative outgoing mail server if required.
 This is done from Forms administration page in the Confluence administration console.
 Additionally, you can remove the bulk header attached to emails, which can sometimes lead to email clients incorrectly identifying mail forms as SPAM mail.

-If you wish to use an alternative mail server configuration than the mail sever configured as your default Confluence mail server, please fill in this section with the required information.
+If you wish to use an alternative mail server configuration than the mail server configured as your default Confluence mail server, please fill in this section with the required information.
+Make sure to Save your configuration after.